Kittysplit/kittysplit-blog/_posts/2015-2-14-5-lessons-learnt-building-a-micro-startup.md

 Onto the lessons!

-## Don't be dispirited if your idea already exists
+## Don't be put off if your idea already exists
 Once you get over the initial shock of discovering that someone has already had your idea, you will begin to work out how you could do it better.
-It goes without saying that you should know who you’re up against.
 Look at your competitors' products closely and work out what their strengths and weaknesses are.

 We were actually a little lax on this front and discovered most of our competitors after we’d already started.
 I’m almost certain that we would never have made Kittysplit if we had been fully aware from the outset of the range of competing apps and tools out there for splitting costs ([here's a list](http://alternativeto.net/software/kittysplit/)).
 In the end, we made yet another tool to join the fray, but we made one that was a little better (we believe) in certain ways.